xieyuheng/fidb-zero/docs/manual/04-access-token.md

 - **Solution 4.1:** Upon register, we prepare a user for future logins by creating a data in `login-targets`.
   For example, register `users/xieyuheng` will prepare `login-targets/users/xieyuheng`.

-  Which has a `permissions` property, the value of which will be discussed later.
+  Which has a `permissions` property we will be discuss later.

 - **Problem 4.2:** How should we issue token to a user?